Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 As you can see, Nick can send almost $15,000 XOF extra (and avoid paying a transfer fee) if he uses the first company.

 - Exchange rates.
-How high (or low) is the company’s exchange rate when compared to the competition?
+How does the company’s exchange compare to the competition?

 - Fees.
 How much will you have to pay per transfer, and does this amount differ based on the amount you send or the transfer method you select?